Choosing the Right Setting for Your Air Conditioning and Furnace Fan

 Turn On, Tune In, Drop Out

 An always-on fan setting shines in areas where the automatic function falls short.
 If the fan is blowing all the time, the air in your home is constantly being filtered and replaced, so your indoor air quality should remain top-notch.
 This can be a lifesaver for people who suffer from asthma or other respiratory ailments.
-Of course, this does mean you have to be more diligent about changing the filter in your furnace and air conditioning system, or it will become clogged and bring down its overall efficiency.
-Furthermore, your electricity bills will be higher and you will probably have to service or replace the fan motor more frequently.
+Of course, this means you must be more diligent about changing the filter in your furnace and air conditioning system, or it will become clogged and bring down its overall efficiency.
+Furthermore, your electricity bills will increase, and you will probably have to service or replace the fan motor more frequently.
 Finally, using the fan when the air conditioner isn't cooling can draw humid air back into the house in the summer, which can counteract some of the comfort you gain from the continuous air distribution.

 The Choice is Yours

-Overall, it's up to you to decide if you prefer saving money on your electric bills or keeping your ventilation system running all the time.
+Overall, deciding if you prefer saving money on your electric bills or keeping your ventilation system running constantly is up to you.
 You can also investigate options like a variable speed blower or hooking your HVAC system into a smart thermostat that can give you more fan options than just "On" or "Auto."
-If you need more help deciding what to do or getting your fan set up properly, have an air conditioning and heating technician come lend a hand.
+If you need more help deciding what to do or getting your fan set up properly, have an HVAC technician to assist you.